LivHed/joel-adrian/README.md

 * Click on the icons from all pages and verify that this is working.
 * At last go to My work page and I click on the IMDB icon under the resume Pdf document, under the text "My IMDB page.
 Check it out here!, and then verify that this link is working.

 * **Bugs I came across while creating the site and while testing it** When testing the webiste on smaller screen sizes I discovered that half of the footer disappears underneath the edge of the screen.
 The content on the web pages also disappears underneath it.
 I tried to change the position to relative and absolute intstead of fixed to the bottom.
 But this did not work.
 * **present the solution when I find it**
 (Include the fixes you came up with.)

-If this section grows too long, you may want to split it off into a separate file and link to it from here.*how do I do this?*

 ## Deployment
 **This website is hosted on GitHub pages, and deployed from the master branch by following these steps:**